 Experience from Pilot Projects as a Base for Discussion

-Within Germany there are already a few regional pilot projects operating, implementing the collective approach to a varying extent.
+Within Germany there are already a few regional pilot projects operating, implementing the collective approachrefers to a collection of approaches that involve more than two individuals or parties who are progressing towards a common goal by undertaking collective action.
+Collective approaches may make use of collective contracts and coll...
+More to a varying extent.
 The last CIl NRW-Workshop mid-September 2021 featured the presentation of a collective action project in Rhineland-Palatine and another one in Saxony-Anhalt.
 This way the CIL NRW participants were allowed a glimpse into the practical implementation of this approach along with its merits and challenges.
 Altogether 22 participants joined this 5th (digital) CIL-workshop representing farmers, (regional) agricultural and environmental administration as well as nature conservation organisations.
-In the discussion part of the workshop, aided by the whiteboard app Mural (see title picture), participants tried to identify the must-have components of an “ideal” collective contract.
+In the discussion part of the workshop, aided by the whiteboard app Mural (see title picture), participants tried to identify the must-have components of an “ideal” collective contractSee collective contractual models.
+More.

 Components of the Ideal Contract

 There was agreement, that the necessary controls/checks should be reduced to a minimum, since they constitute a considerable hassle for the farmers which costs them time and nerves.
 The way a pilot project (Saxony-Anhalt) organizes the checks within their collective (checks are carried out, during a time when potential mistakes or failures can still be corrected) is seen as a favourable option by many farmers.
-To exploit the full potential in terms of farmer support that a collective approach, in theory, has to offer, practitioners feel that a close contact to an assigned field officer/advisor, who “speaks the language of the farmers” would be very helpful.
+To exploit the full potential in terms of farmer support that a collective approachrefers to a collection of approaches that involve more than two individuals or parties who are progressing towards a common goal by undertaking collective action.
+Collective approaches may make use of collective contracts and coll...
+More, in theory, has to offer, practitioners feel that a close contact to an assigned field officer/advisor, who “speaks the language of the farmers” would be very helpful.

 Another important topic was also the possibility to develop a feasible and fair sanctioning mechanism within a collective.
 The potential participation in making up the collective´s own general rules or statues has been welcomed by the farmers.
 The buffer effect, which a collective could potentially introduce to lower the risk of excessive sanctions for the individual farmer, is also a very well perceived advantage of being part of a collective.